cth/QsubCmds.jl/README.md

 myjob=pipeline(`do_work`, stdout=pipeline(`sort`, "out.txt"), stderr="errs.txt")
 ```

-This can be submitted run as a cluster job using to using:
+External commands like these, can via this package be submitted run as a cluster job using the `qsub` function,

 ```julia
 jobid=qsub(myjob)
 ```

 What happens is that a shell script will be created and launched using the cluster submission program, e.g., `qsub`.
-This will immediately return the job-id.
+This will immediately return the `jobid`.
 To wait for the job to finish, use `qwait`, e.g.,

 ```julia
 qwait(jobid)